PercyWei/Paper-Pulse/README.md

 > **💡 Tip:** Enable `ENABLE_PDF_ANALYSIS=true` for much richer insights (Methodology, Experiments, etc.), but it will consume more tokens and time.

+## 🤝 Contribution

+Contributions are welcome!
+If you have any questions, suggestions, or find any issues, please feel free to open an issue or submit a pull request.

+If you find this project helpful, please give it a ⭐️ Star!

+📧 **Contact:** yangjunx21@gmail.com

 ## 🖊️ Citation

 If you find this project useful, please cite: